FARINE-KHAN/BACKEND-TRAINING/README.md

 - Once, all the apis are working fine, move the authentication related code in a middleware called auth.js
 - Add this middleware at route level in the routes where applicable.

++ Please note that you have to also write the logic for authorisation now so that a logged in user can modify or fetch ONLY their own data.
++ You have to implement authorisation for fetch user details, update user and delete user apis
++ Run this code and ensure the authorisation works fine for all the apis before following the next requirement
++ You now have to move this similar code in all the three apis in a suitable middleware

+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2MzBjZGM5ZjRkMWE3MmIxNDEyOWIzMTIiLCJiYXRjaCI6InBsdXRvbml1bSIsImlhdCI6MTY2MTc4NzMwOX0.r2WB7a9pnTJJCnpqgAQw97mQPksgLx6RX-Huh6TC7wU

+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2MzBkZjNjNDkwZjliMTNmNjdhZTQ0ZmMiLCJiYXRjaCI6InBsdXRvbml1bSIsImlhdCI6MTY2MTg1ODkyNH0.M0fKYplV46GcXzX-GKS9dS2FebMSWOSNOdAHEPRaFo8